 Dr. Tina Gatlin joined the National Human Genome Research Institute's (NHGRI's) Extramural Research Program as a program director in 2010.
 Currently, her main responsibility is to co-lead two programs: NHGRI's Training and Career Development Program and the NIH Common Fund's Protein Capture Reagents Program (PCRP).
 The goal of PCRP is to examine the feasibility and value of generating a community resource of low cost, renewable affinity reagents for all human proteins, using human transcription factors as a test case.

 Prior to joining NHGRI, Dr. Gatlin held a faculty appointment at the College of William and Mary, was an associate director at TIGR (The Institute for Genomic Research), and a senior director at Large Scale Biology Corporation where she led efforts in proteomics technology development and protein biomarker discovery.

-Dr. Gatlin holds a B.S. in biology, and received a Ph.D. in analytical chemistry from the University of Washington.
+Dr. Gatlin holds a B.S. in biology from Catholic University in Washington D.C., and received a Ph.D. in analytical chemistry from the University of Washington.
 She completed post-doctoral research in proteomics also at the University of Washington.

 Top of page